AninditaBasu/writing-technically/docs/source/courses-dita-authoring-maps.md

  A map can contain other maps.
 A topic can exist in more than one map, and in more than one place within a map.

 To get a book out of your DITA topics, you place the topics in a map and then transform the map to an output such as HTML files or EclipseHelp.
 Whichever topic is present in the map gets included in the book.
-So, your file system or your repository can contain a thousand DITA files, but if only ten of them are in a map, only those ten files are included in whichever help (HTML pages, EclipseHelp, PDF file, whatever) you're building.
+So, your file system or your repository can contain a thousand DITA files, but if only ten of them are in a map, only those ten files are included in whichever help you're building (HTML pages, EclipseHelp, PDF file, whatever).

 ![photo from https://www.foodnetwork.com/healthy/packages/healthy-every-week/healthy-tips/a-nutritionists-healthy-buffet-strategies](images/buffet.jpeg)